 - No individual shall represent more than one team in the same sport.
 However, individuals may compete in a CoRec league as well as a single gender league in the same sport.

-- All specialty leagues (e.g., Grad/Staff/Faculty) are restricted in who can participate, but there is no restriction regarding ability or experience level.
+- All specialty leagues (e.g., Grad/Staff/Faculty) are restricted in who can participate, including the number of experienced players allowed.

 - A player is considered a member of a team if their name appears on the roster.
 Once a player plays for a team, they are committed to that team and may not switch to another team.

 - Teams are strongly urged to enter into the proper level of competition.
 Should a team obviously be playing out of their competitive level, the IM Sports Office will immediately counsel that team and has the right, at their discretion, to move a team up to the next class level for playoffs.

 Awareness has been raised by concerned participants in the Intramural Sports program of potential bias by its staff members.
 Issues surrounding this perception range from staff officiating and participating in tournaments to improper sportsmanship scores given to staff teams.
 There have also been additional comments from participants about calls made by officials that benefit staff teams.

 While the department strongly believes in the value of employees participating in its programs, the negative perception in the Intramural Sports program is an issue that must be addressed.
 Because there are many benefits of staff participation that we would not want to deter from, we propose the following new practices for staff participation with the goal of mitigating future perceptions of bias in IM Sports.

 - Enables the staff to better understand the goals of our organization and the outcomes of participation

 - Promotes staff cohesion, social and bonding opportunities

 - Provides opportunities in support of multiple dimensions of wellness